Cocoa production in Ivory Coast: Farming and production

 The entire process requires the laboured contribution of a variety of workers, from the farmer who owns the fields, to their labourers who may be family members (in most cases), to others in the village who harvest pods to ferment seeds at the same time, to the local buyers and the middlemen between these purchasers, and to the exporters who finally get the crop to an export ship.

 With some two million children involved in the farming of cocoa in West Africa, primarily in Ivory Coast and Ghana, child slavery and trafficking were major concerns in 2018.
 International attempts to improve conditions for children have been failing because of persistent poverty, absence of schools, increasing world cocoa demand, more intensive farming of cocoa, and continued exploitation of child labour.
+Ivory Coast and Ghana have collectively agreed to create a price premium of $400 per ton known as the "Living Income Differential" (LID) to raise the price paid for cocoa production in response to these concerns.
+However, human rights activists continue to document instances of the cocoa companies failing to pay the mandated LID premiums.

 Child labour

 Ivory Coast and other West African cocoa-producing nations have come under severe scrutiny in the West for using child slave labour to produce the cocoa purchased by Western chocolate companies.
 The bulk of the criticism has been directed towards practices in Ivory Coast.
 The 2001 report "A Taste of Slavery: How Your Chocolate May be Tainted" claims that traffickers promise paid work, housing, and education to children who are then forced to labour and undergo severe abuse; that some children are held forcibly on farms and work up to 100 hours per week; and that attempted escapees are beaten.
 A BBC article claimed that 15,000 children from Mali, some under the age of 11, were working as slaves in cocoa plantations in Ivory Coast, and Mali's Save the Children Fund director described "young children carrying 6 kilograms of cocoa sacks so heavy that they have wounds all over their shoulders."
 In 2001 Chocolate Manufacturers Association acknowledged that slaves harvested some cocoa.

 In April 2018, the Cocoa Barometer 2018 report on the then $100-billion industry, said this about the child labour situation in West Africa: "Not a single company or government is anywhere near reaching the sectorwide objective of the elimination of child labour, and not even near their commitments of a 70% reduction of child labour by 2020".
 A report later that year by New Food Economy stated that the Child Labour Monitoring and Remediation Systems implemented by the International Cocoa Initiative and its partners have been useful, but "they are currently reaching less than 20 percent of the over two million children impacted".